nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 ## Limitations

-The most obvious limitation in what's outlined here really relates to what we point the camera at by default.
+The most obvious limitation in what is outlined here really relates to what we point the camera at by default.
 Though our `computeDefaultPerspectiveCameraParameters` function accounts for the bounding sphere's centre, our orbit controls and what the camera actually looks at defaults to the scene origin.
 For parts that are small and centered well away from the origin, this can mean the camera basically points at empty space and the user has to manually reorient the camera to see the part.

 ## Further work